mprakhar/DSM2DTM/README.md

 # DSM2DTM

+Notes:

-A) This is a Python based implementation of "ADVANCED DTM GENERATION FROM VERY HIGH RESOLUTION SATELLITE STEREO IMAGES" by Perko et al (2015). https://www.isprs-ann-photogramm-remote-sens-spatial-inf-sci.net/II-3-W4/165/2015/isprsannals-II-3-W4-165-2015.pdf
+A) This is a Python based implementation of "ADVANCED DTM GENERATION FROM VERY HIGH RESOLUTION SATELLITE STEREO IMAGES" by Perko et al (2015). https://www.isprs-ann-photogramm-remote-sens-spatial-inf-sci.net/II-3-W4/165/2015/isprsannals-II-3-W4-165-2015.pdf This code is a modification of Perko et al (2015) to suit coarse resolution DSM e.g. ASTER, AW3D30.

-B)This runs on Python 2.7
+B) This runs on Python 2.7

 C) To run, type in terminal: